 The Office of Student Involvement provides table services to student organization(s) and on-campus offices / departments at only these designated tabling locations including Dougherty Hall, the Connelly Center, the Riley Ellipse, and Bartley Hall.
 Students should pick up and drop off tables during business hours (9:00am-5:00pm) in the Office of Student Involvement located in 102 Dougherty Hall.
 If tables are reserved on back-to-back days, students must still pick up and drop off the tables at the beginning and end of each day.
 Student organizations may be charged for replacing tables in the event of a missing or lost table.
 If a student organization thinks there is going to be inclement weather on a day where they have a table reservation outside, student organizations should make an additional reservation for a preferred rain location.
 In the event of inclement weather, students are not permitted to move tables to an inside location without a reservation.
 Tables can be reserved for 3 consecutive days.
-Student organizations can only have individually wrapped pre-packaged foods by vendors or third parties available at tables.
 Student organizations looking to have vendors coming to campus should contact the Office of Student Involvement in 102 Dougherty Hall.